 Here are some further pages you can consider adding to your coaching website:

-• Speaking page: If you offer speaking engagements, this page can describe your keynote topics, past and upcoming events, and how to book you for speaking opportunities.
+- Speaking page: If you offer speaking engagements, you can describe your keynote topics, past and upcoming events, and how to book you.

-• Technical pages: Terms and conditions and privacy policy can protect your intellectual property and inform visitors on how their data will be used.
+- Technical pages: Terms and conditions and privacy policy can protect your intellectual property and inform visitors on how their data is used.
 These are typically found in the footer.

 The Most Effortless Way to Build a Coaching Website

-Creating one of the top life coaching websites doesn’t have to be overwhelming with the right tools and strategy.
-By including these essential pages, you can set up a professional online presence that emphasizes your value and builds trust with new clients.
+Creating a coaching website doesn’t have to be overwhelming with the right tools and strategy.
+By including these essential pages, you can set up a professional online presence that emphasizes your value and builds trust.

 Remember, Paperbell is here to simplify the process and help you create a professional coaching website with ease.
-From booking and payments to a client client portal, Paperbell will handle your entire client management workflow and store your client data securely.
+From booking and payments to a client portal, Paperbell will handle your entire client management workflow.

 Try out Paperbell for free today.